Event Background

 The four-part virtual Digital Infrastructure Introductory Workshop Series examines digital infrastructure’s role in economic development strategies, how to prioritize and finance it, and keys to managing associated risks.
 Workshops in the series feature high-level speakers, including ministers from emerging markets, distinguished scholars, private sector representatives, and development practitioners, and help participants:

-- Enhance their understanding of innovative financing mechanisms for digital infrastructure, drawing on good practices
+• Enhance their understanding of innovative financing mechanisms for digital infrastructure, drawing on best practices

-- Network with experts from International Financial Institutions (IFIs), government ministries and agencies, and the private sector to foster partnerships for future digital infrastructure projects
+• Network with experts from International Financial Institutions (IFI), government ministries and agencies, and the private sector to foster partnerships for future digital infrastructure projects

 Certificate